ShinChven/tts-cli/README.md

 # tts-cli

-A CLI tool to synthesize voice from a text file using an AI API.
+A CLI tool to synthesize voice from a text file or a URL using an AI API.

+## Features
+- Converts text files (.txt, .md, .pdf, .doc, .docx, .ppt, .pptx) into audio.
+- Supports HTTP/HTTPS URLs for text extraction.
+- Splits long texts into manageable chunks.
+- Uses Azure Speech SDK for synthesis.
+- Merges audio chunks seamlessly.

 ## Installation